apache/cordova-coho/docs/platforms-release-process.md

 **PATCH RELEASE NOTES**

-If you have prepared the release notes in your release branch for a patch release, you will have to cherry-pick the RELEASENOTES only into your master branch as well (stage only the appropriate hunk).
+If you have prepared the release notes in your release branch for a patch release, you will have to cherry-pick the RELEASENOTES only into your master branch as well (stage only the appropriate chunk).

     git checkout master
     git checkout -p RELEASENOTES_COMMIT_SHA_HASH